Why Absa Is Doubling Down on Kenya's Banking Future

 Sitoyo Lopokoiyit’s Appointment Fits the Bigger Picture

-This is not merely a technology discussion.
+This is not simply a technology story.

 Capital Rules Are Reshaping Kenya’s Banking Sector